BoiseITGuru/tx-script-utility/README.md

 ## Current Status

-The playground and CLI are still undergoing heavy development, the CLI requires manual compiling still but does connect to the playground and will execute scripts.
+The playground and CLI are still undergoing heavy development, the CLI is written in GO and requires manual compiling still.
+Once we have finished development it will be available as an NPM package.
+Currently, the CLI connects to the playground and starts the emulators as well as executes scripts.

 ## Known Issues